sverzegnassi/coreapps-doc-test/.github/PULL_REQUEST_TEMPLATE.md

 Before submitting a PR, please mind creating an issue first.

-We'd prefer to discuss any change in the open, so that any community member or user can take part in the discussion.
+We'd prefer to discuss any change in the open, so that any community member or users can take part in the discussion.

-Closes #<issue-number>
+Closes #issue-number

 NOTE: _This will auto-close the related issue that your PR fixes_